kupferwerk/swift-style-guide/README.md

 #### Parameters

-Choose these names to make documentation easy to read.
+Choose parameter names to make documentation easy to read.
 For example, these names make documentation read naturally:
 ```swift
 // Return an `Array` containing the elements of `self`
 // that satisfy `predicate`.